Peer Support Specialist Training Overview

 Tuition is $225.

-The value of our training is $900, but with recent grant funding we have been able to subsidize the cost for our students.
+Tuition for the Peer Support Specialist Training is $225.
+(The value of our training is $900, but with recent grant funding we have been able to subsidize the cost for our students.)
 Once accepted to the program, a $25 deposit is required to reserve your place in the training.
 This deposit is applied to your tuition and will be refunded to you if you participate in our data reporting requests.
 If your tuition will be paid by the Department of Vocational Rehabilitation (DVR), an authorization form from DVR will hold your place in the class.

 Data reporting requests will be sent via email every 3 months for 1 year following training.
 Individuals who participate in at least 3 of the 4 reporting requests will have their $25 deposit returned to them at the end of the one year period.
 Data reporting questionnaires will inquire about your employment status, employment location, job duties, wages, number of people that you serve, etc. These questionnaires are helpful to us in receiving new and continued grant funding to subsidize the cost of the training program.